IzzyBeraja/leetcode/README.md

 These problems are the most difficult and are the most involved.
 They have multiple steps, many edge cases, and they may not have a clear solution at first.
-There are many edge cases to consider and can be especially challenging in languages without built-in functions or data structures
+These can be especially challenging in languages without built-in functions or data structures.
+I wouldn't expect to see many of these problems in an interview setting as they would be difficult to solve in the allotted time

 ## Solutions